Gosainkunda Lake Trek

 Over about seven days, the route takes you through peaceful rhododendron and pine forests, past cascading waterfalls, and into welcoming Tamang and Sherpa villages shaped by Tibetan culture.
 Along the way, you’ll cross suspension bridges, climb high ridgelines, and enjoy sweeping mountain views of Langtang Lirung, Ganesh Himal, Manaslu, and on clear days, even the Annapurna range.

 The highlight of the trek is reaching the tranquil Gosaikunda Lake itself—often surrounded by snow even in summer and completely frozen in winter.
 From here, the adventure continues across the Lauribinayak Pass (4,609m) before descending into the scenic Kutumsang and Chisapani Valley, finishing close to Kathmandu.
-Perfect for those seeking a blend of nature, culture, and spiritual meaning, the Gosaikunda Trek offers a Himalayan experience that is both powerful and unforgettable.
+Perfect for those seeking a blend of nature, culture, and spiritual meaning, the Gosainkunda Trek offers a Himalayan experience that is both powerful and unforgettable.

 Trip Itinerary